johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-00.md

 to be able to fully automate the maintenance of delegation information in all parent zones.
 The primary reasons are the hard requirement on DNSSEC in the child zones and the complexity cost of operating the scanner infrastructure.
-In practice, scanners are likely only realistic for parent zones that are operated by well-resourced registries.
+In practice, scanners are likely mostly realistic for parent zones that are operated by well-resourced registries.